straider/coding-dojo/Migrations/README.md

 > [Data migration](https://en.wikipedia.org/wiki/Data_migration) is the process of transferring data between computer storage types or file formats.
 It is a key consideration for any system implementation, upgrade, or consolidation.
 Data migration is usually performed programmatically to achieve an automated migration, freeing up human resources from tedious tasks.

+## Problems

+- Manual schema changes prevent having Continuous Integration and Continuous Delivery pipelines;
+- Database instances are usually outside the development cycle;
+- Lack of schema changes traceability (changelog);
+- Lack of testability;
+- Setting up new environments takes considerable amount of time, if there's still know-how to actually do it;
+- Production schema and other environments' schema get out of synch.

+## Principles

+- Schema must evolve along with application code, in the same development lifecycle;
+- Keep schema objects and system / reference data under version control;
+- All changes to the schema must go through scripts and not manually executed outside version control;
+- The schema itself must store the database version;
+- Code idempotent migrations as much as possible;
+- Scripts become immutable after release, except for repeatable or callback scripts;
+- Each developer has its own database instance (Vagrant or Docker can be helpful for this) - Do not used shared database instances for development work;
+- Use in-memory engines to execute unit tests / Use same production engine in test or staging / pre-production to execute integration tests;
+- Minimize the use of stored procedures and database functions by storing the application logic in the application code instead of the database instance;

+## Questions

+- Choosing between state-driven or migration-driven approaches?
+- How to number migration scripts?
+Version or build number vs. timestamps?

 ## Scope

 ## Audience